The-Duchess/ruby-irc-framework/README.md

 		end
 ```

-- network, port, nick_name, user_name, real_name and socket all return these respective values
+- network, port, nick_name, user_name, real_name, backlog and socket all return these respective values
+> the backlog is updated automatically for you if using the following to run the bot

+		ircbot.start!

 - say which takes a message and prints it to the socket